 Counselling aims to help you identify the triggers , and work out coping strategies and therapeutic tools in order to be able to deal with these more effectively.

-You can also avoid the waiting lists frequently experienced by people accessing counselling through the NHS, by getting in touch a booking a free initial session with me.
+You can also avoid the waiting lists frequently experienced by people accessing counselling through the NHS, by getting in touch today.

 LOW SELF ESTEEM / CONFIDENCE